Pacing your story feature

 3. Use metaphors and similes.

-4. Delve into your characters thoughts and feelings at that moment.
+4. Delve into your character’s thoughts and feelings at that moment.

 5. Use long flowing sentences.

 Example: Carol sat alone.
 The breeze caressed the trees in a quiet whisper.
-She closed her eyes hoping to forget the desperation of the day.
-The night came on gently.
-The stars popping out one by one.
+She closed her eyes, hoping to forget the desperation of the day.
+The night came on gently, the stars popping out one by one.

-Example: His eyes followed her, like the needle on a compass.
-Her heart shaped face and deep green eyes held a mystery, he longed to discover.
+Example: His eyes followed her like the needle on a compass.
+Her heart-shaped face and deep green eyes held a mystery he longed to discover.

-Dialog for Slower Paced Scenes
+Dialog for Slower-Paced Scenes

 Slower scenes also mean slower dialog.
 Here are some ways to slow the pace of your dialog: